Orthogonalization speed-up from quantum coherence after a sudden quench: Introduction

 Characterizing the dynamical response of quantum systems to time-dependent perturbations is a central aspect of nonequilibrium quantum physics~\cite{PolkovnikovRMP2011}.
-A key feature of such dynamics is the incompatibility between the initial state and the observables of interest~\cite{margenau1961correlation,HofmannNJP2014,halliwell2016leggett,DeBievrePRL2021,LostaglioQuantum2023,DeBievreJMathPhys2023}.
-In particular, for a quantum system subjected to a time-dependent (external) drive, the initial state typically does not commute with the instantaneous Hamiltonian at later times.
-A widely studied case is a quench transformation of the system Hamiltonian, where the initial state does not commute with the post-quench Hamiltonian~\cite{SilvaPRL2008,Fusco2014,AlbaPNAS2017}.
-Less explored is a more extreme case, which we will consider here, in which the initial state is not an eigenstate of the initial Hamiltonian~\cite{santini_work_2023,GherardiniTutorial}.
-This stronger kind of incompatibility~\cite{hofer2017quasi,lostaglio2018quantum,MonroePRL2021} can radically affect both the dynamic and thermodynamic response of a quantum system subjected to perturbations.
+A key feature of such dynamics is the non-commutativity of the initial state with the observables evaluated to track the effects on the system due to its interaction with the surroundings~\cite{margenau1961correlation,HofmannNJP2014,halliwell2016leggett,DeBievrePRL2021,LostaglioQuantum2023,DeBievreJMathPhys2023}.
+In fact, for a quantum system subjected to a time-dependent (external) drive, the initial state typically does not commute with the instantaneous Hamiltonian at later times.
+A widely studied case is a quench transformation of the system Hamiltonian, where the initial state does not commute with the post-quench Hamiltonian~\cite{UhlmannPRL2007,SilvaPRL2008,Fusco2014,LenaPRA2016,AlbaPNAS2017}.
+Less explored is the case, which we will consider here, in which the initial state is not even an eigenstate of the initial Hamiltonian~\cite{santini_work_2023,GherardiniTutorial}.
+This stronger kind of non-commutativity~\cite{hofer2017quasi,lostaglio2018quantum,MonroePRL2021} can radically affect both the dynamic and thermodynamic response of a quantum system subjected to perturbations.
 Recent applications of such scenarios include quantum phase estimation~\cite{lupu2021negative}, work extraction beyond classical limits~\cite{hernandez2022experimental}, thermalization towards a non-Abelian thermal state~\cite{HalpernPRE2020}, and the generation of nonequilibrium steady states in the framework of coherent collision models~\cite{Hammam2022,Pezzutto2025}.